 That one statement was enough to develop a dislike of this guy.
 Since he was acting all high and mighty, it was probably wise to tiptoe around the situation.

 "Eryn, who is this?"
 I tried to whisper to her.

 Ack…What an introduction brimming with self-pride.
-Not sure how important a Viscount's son is, but the urge to sock Mr. Whatshisface is growing.
-Guess I'll settle for keeping that in my thoughts.
+Not sure how important a Viscount's son was, but the urge to sock Mr. Whatshisface was growing.
+Guess I'd settle for keeping that in my thoughts.
 But seriously, I could barely understand that name.
-It sounded something like 'Stark Mad'.
+It sounded something like ‘Stark Mad.’